Top 9 business books on managing remote teams

 7. The Long-Distance Leader: Rules for Remarkable Remote Leadership — Kevin Eikenberry and Wayne Turmel

-The Long-Distance Leader is a book built on the principle that leadership comes first and the location second.
-This book is written by Kevin Eikenberry and Wayne Turmel — co-founders of the Remote Leadership Institute.
-The Institute was created to help leaders find real-world tools and practical training to develop human connections irrespective of where they’re located.
-Unsurprisingly, the book mirrors the same thoughts.
+The book is written by Kevin Eikenberry and Wayne Turmel, co-founders of the Remote Leadership Institute.
+The Institute was created to help leaders find real-world tools and practical training to develop human connections regardless of location.

 highlight boxes icon